 ACADEMIC DEPARTMENTS

-Business / Technology Department
+Business Department

 Seniors: Accounting I, Accounting II, Intro to Programming C++, Intro to Programming Visual Basic, Consumer Education & Law, Senior Internet & Web Page Design

-Instructor: Mr. Stephen Streckfus ’93
+Instructors: Mr. Stephen Streckfus ’93 and Mr. Karl Snyder

 English Department

-Sophomores: Composition, Literary Genres, Research, Reading II
+Sophomores: Composition, Literary Genres, and World Literature; Reading and Writing II

 Chairperson: Mrs. Kathy Schucker